fqueyroi/tulip_plugins/README.md

 A simple, fast and efficient graph clustering algorithm.
 For a weighted graph G=(V,E,w), it produces a *partition* of the vertices V.

 The algorithm iteratively change vertices labels (that correspond to cluster).
-A vertex will take as label the label that occurs the most in this neighborhood.
+A vertex will take as label the label that occurs the most in its neighborhood.
 The algoithm will stop after a sufficient number of iterations.

-The method originaly appeared in :

 For more details see: